DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace7-compose/README.md

 # Running DSpace7 (Angular + REST) with Docker compose

+The DSpace Angular UI has a client (js) and a server component (Node js).
+Each component needs to point to the proper REST API.
+- js client - the REST api is located on localhost:8080
+  - this is defined in environment.dev.js
+- Node js server - the REST api is located at dspace:8080
+  - this is defined in the docker-compose.yml file

 ## 1. Pre-requisites
 - [Setting Up Docker for DSpace](../../documentation/tutorialSetup.md)
 - Set the environment variable DSPACE_VER to the DSpace image version you would like to use.